 When asking for insurance you should be sure what benefits you need.
 A standard policy will cover just the buildings and for the normal perils, fire, lightning, explosion, storm and tempest, flood, escape of water.
 It will also cover your property owners liability.
-You can however ask for additional benefits - such as accidental damage to the buildings, include cover for contents cover, malicious damage by tenant, perhaps legal expenses, rent guarantee - we can even cover boiler breakdown if you want it as an extra benefit.
+You can however ask for additional benefits - such as accidental damage to the buildings, include cover for contents cover, malicious damage by tenant, perhaps legal expenses, rent guarantee.
 A summary is below:

-If you have more than one house to be insured then you will want a special form of landlords insurance known as portfolio insurance.
-Substantial discounts are available if you insure more than three homes on one policy as we can look at an overall claims experience rather than just apply a single rate for each individual building to be insured.
+If you have several buildings to be insured then you may want a special form of landlords insurance known as multi property landlord insurance.
+Substantial discounts are available if you insure more than four homes on one policy as we can look at an overall claims experience rather than just apply a single rate for each individual building to be insured.

 Without doubt the key factor for landlords buildings insurance is the amount for which the buildings should be insured.
 Do not, to get a cheap quote, reduce the sum insured.
 The building should be insured for the total cost of reinstatement as new.
 The sum insured should also include an amount for removal of debris as well as architects fees.
 Please note that the recommended sum should be ascertained from architects or building surveyors since it will differ markedly from the actual price paid for the building.